 It is now clear why nonrelativistic quantum mechanics does not correctly describe clock behavior.
-The wave function is defined continuously in three spatial dimensions, but to describe the simultaneous, continuous changes in clock rate due to velocity and acceleration two systems of coordinates are required, discrete to describe the acceleration between electron shells due to gravitational potential and continuous to describe velocity relative to an observer.
+The wave function is defined continuously in three spatial dimensions, but to describe the continuous changes in clock rate due to velocity and acceleration two systems of coordinates are required, discrete to describe an electron's acceleration between electron shells due to gravitational potential and continuous to describe its relative velocity.
 By treating time symmetrically with the space coordinates in four dimensions a relativistic theory describing atomic structure is obtained that accurately describes the behavior of a quantum oscillator.
-The endpoints of oscillations are conceived of as events on an electron shell which designate the ticks of a clock.
-The action S[x(t)] describes a complete cycle of the atomic clock by taking into account the invariant clock period $\tau(x)$ the gravitational potential $\frac{\Delta t(\bar{x})}{\Delta t}$ that accelerates the electron and a kinematic component $\frac{\Delta t(\bar{x})}{\Delta t}$ due to its continuous motion.
-Thus, atomic structure requires two complete four-dimensional space-times as a direct result of the equivalence principle; discrete coordinates that specify electron shells and continuous coordinates that describe an electron's continuous motion during transition.
+The endpoints of oscillations are conceived of as events on the electron shell designating the ticks of a clock.
+The action S[x(t)] describes a complete cycle of the atomic clock by taking into account the invariant clock period $\tau$ , the acceleration of the electron $\Delta t(\hat{x})$ due to gravitational potential, and a kinematic component $\Delta t(\hat{x})$ due to its continuous motion.
+Thus, atomic structure requires two complete four-dimensional spacetimes as a result of the equivalence principle; discrete coordinates to specify electron shells and continuous coordinates to describe an electron's continuous motion during transition.

-Quantization is described as a four-dimensional translation between electron shells.
-By treating time symmetrically with the space coordinates a relativistic theory of atomic structure is obtained that is superior to nonrelativistic theory because it accurately reflects influences of velocity and acceleration on the time coordinate.
-It is a classically derived model that describes the space-time of an atom discretely in Minkowski space, while the intervening space-time in which atoms reside and move is continuous and curved.
+By treating time symmetrically with the space coordinates to describe quantization a relativistic theory of atomic structure is obtained that is superior to nonrelativistic theory because it accurately reflects influences of velocity and acceleration on the time coordinate.
+It is a classically derived model that describes the space-time of atomic structure discretely in Minkowski space, while the intervening space-time in which atoms reside and move is continuous and curved.
 Despite vast amounts of experimental evidence demonstrating that energy quanta are discrete it does not follow logically that space-time is also discrete as it is portrayed in string theory and loop quantum gravity.
 They are not equivalent concepts.
 Energy resides in space-time, is contained by it, and is subordinate to it.
 This is expressed formally by 5) which describes quantization as a localization of energy within the space-time manifold of an atom's configuration space, an electron shell.
 It distinguishes the Minkowski space of the atom from the curved space of gravitational fields that atoms reside in.
+4.3 The emission and absorption of energy